 Exercise great care and caution when selecting and monitoring vendors who have access to your information and assets.
 Institute proper controls, and adhere to them strictly.
 With both employees and vendors alike, “trust and verify” could be your best protection against loss by fraud or theft.

 Information about the Author: After graduating from James Madison University, Mike worked in the commercial insurance business for thirty eight years.
-Prior to coming to Insurance Associates in 2006, Mike produced and managed commercial insurance accounts for eleven years for USI in Falls Church, VA.
-Mike continues production and account management duties for Insurance Associates, specializing in larger contracting clients.
+Prior to coming to Insurance Associates, a Marsh & McLennan Agency LLC Company in 2006, Mike produced and managed commercial insurance accounts for eleven years for USI in Falls Church, VA.
+Mike continues production and account management duties for Insurance Associates, a Marsh & McLennan Agency LLC Company, specializing in larger contracting clients.
 For questions, please contact Mike at email@example.com or 703.352.6490.